cbergmeir/cc2425/practice2/README.md

 URL: http://127.0.0.1:8080/function/face-detect-opencv
 ```

 Here you get the URLs of the two functions.
-You can also see them now in the GUI OpenFaaS portal: `http://127.0.0.1:8080/ui/`.
+You can also see them now in the GUI OpenFaaS portal: `http://127.0.0.1:8080/ui/`. **On the UGR server, replace this with the correct URL and port, as shown in [Session 7](../session7/)**

 You can run the functions in the UI by entering an URL for an image in the *Request body* field as shown in the following capture: